khoulihan/hyh-blog/content/joplin.md

 I've been using Evernote for quite a few years now for keeping work and personal notes, despite never really being happy with it.
 Aside from the fact of entrusting my data to a private company, most of my issues with it were minor nuisances, and momentum kept me using it because I didn't see a good alternative that seemed impressive enough to be worth the hassle of migration.
 I considered writing my own alternative many times, but of course there were even greater barriers to that!

-A few weeks ago I decided to finally take the plunge and try out Joplin, a FOSS note-taking desktop and mobile app.
+A few weeks ago I decided to finally take the plunge and try out [Joplin][joplin], a FOSS note-taking desktop and mobile app.

 ## Joplin